mtoensing/simpletoc/readme.txt

 == Credits ==

-This plugin is forked from https://github.com/pdewouters/gutentoc by pdewouters and uses code from https://github.com/shazahm1/Easy-Table-of-Contents by shazahm1
+This plugin is forked from [pdewouters](https://github.com/pdewouters/gutentoc) and uses code from [Easy-Table-of-Contents](https://github.com/shazahm1/Easy-Table-of-Contents)

-Many thanks to Tom J Nowell https://tomjn.com and and Sally CJ who both helped me a lot with my questions over at wordpress.stackexchange.com
+Many thanks to [Tom J Nowell](https://tomjn.com) and and Sally CJ who both helped me a lot with my questions over at wordpress.stackexchange.com

 Thanks to Quintus Valerius Soranus for inventing the Table of Contents around 100 BC.